-Things to Do in Shrewsbury, Shropshire-

 Is Shrewsbury worth visiting?

 Yes, absolutely!
-Shrewsbury is definitely worth visiting.
-There’s so much to see and do, and the town itself is lovely to simply wander around because of its age and interesting range of buildings, from classic Tudor architecture to gorgeous brick buildings.
+Shrewsbury is worth visiting.
+There’s so much to see and do, and the town itself is lovely to wander around because of its age and interesting range of buildings, from classic Tudor architecture to gorgeous brick buildings.

 What is Shrewsbury good for?